Metadynamics Simulation of Cu Vacancy Diffusion on Cu(111) - Using PLUMED

 If you would like to know more detailed information, we recommend you to look in the PLUMED documentation.
 These commands are passed to the PlumedMetadynamics class.
 The latter is passed to the MolecularDynamics class using a hook function.

-Once you are done, send it to the job_manager_icon Job Manager and run the simulation.
-It will take about 8 hours on 8 CPUs.
+Once you are done, send it to qatkicon-nl-jobs Jobs to run the simulation, which should take about 8 hours on 8 CPUs.

 Analyzing the Results